vapor/mysql-nio/README.md

 - `tlsConfiguration` An optional `TLSConfiguration` struct.
 This will be used if the MySQL server supports TLS.
 Pass `nil` to opt-out of TLS.
 - `serverHostname` An optional `String` to use in conjunction with `tlsConfiguration` to specify the server's hostname.

-`connect` will return a future `MySQLConnection`, or an error if it could not connect.
+`connect` will return a `MySQLConnection`, or an error if it could not connect.

 ### Database Protocol